Ankitraghav000/Docker/README.md

 ```
 docker container run -d -it ubuntu
 ```
-- -it Stands for: Interactive
+- -it Stands for Interactive
 - Purpose: Allows you to interact with the container.

 #### Stop the container